Critical Technologies for European Defence: Where Policy Innovation Meets Military Need

 For Greece, the challenge is clear: move from fragmented efforts to a coherent national innovation ecosystem.

 Strengthening Greece’s defence and dual‑use innovation ecosystem ultimately depends on building a culture of structured cooperation.
-Despite the presence of strong ideas, capable researchers, and promising technologies, stakeholders often operate without systematic collaboration, joint programmes, or a unified national strateg, leaving innovation fragmented and slow to mature.
+Despite the presence of strong ideas, capable researchers, and promising technologies, stakeholders often operate without systematic collaboration, joint programmes, or a unified national strategy, leaving innovation fragmented and slow to mature.
 In a country where the number of actors is limited, no one is expendable: universities, research centres, SMEs, startups, defence companies, and public institutions must align their capabilities and work as an integrated network.
 Only through coordinated synergies can Greece transform good ideas into capabilities.

 This is not only essential for competitiveness within the European defence‑innovation landscape but also critical for strengthening Greece’s national defence and security, ensuring that promising technologies translate into real operational advantages